nfrechette/acl-ue4-plugin/Docs/error_measurements.md

 However, once 3D scale enters the picture, two virtual vertices are no longer sufficient.
 As our scale approaches zero along an axis, the error it contributes will diminish to the point where it vanishes entirely at zero.
 Our two vertices form a plane.
 If one axis collapses to zero, that plane now folds into a line.
 Once our second axis collapses to zero, our line now becomes a point at zero.
 This makes the error contributed by our third axis entirely invisible.
 In order to avoid this issue, ACL uses a third perpendicular virtual vertex: as long as one axis has non-zero scale, its error will be visible.

 The ACL virtual vertices use slightly different values to determine the accuracy.
-They either have a distance of **?cm** for end effector bones or a distance of **?cm** for ordinary bones.
+They either have a distance of **100cm** for key end effector bones or a distance of **3cm** for ordinary bones.
+It uses a lower value for ordinary bones because its error function is more conservative but a higher value for the special bones just in case.

-**TODO: Add missing measurements and note about conservativeness**

 ## Where the error is measured in time